exexexll/Bumpin.io/TERMS-OF-SERVICE.md

 **PLEASE READ THESE TERMS OF SERVICE CAREFULLY BEFORE USING NAPALM SKY.**

-By accessing or using Napalm Sky ("the Service," "Platform," "we," "us," or "our"), you agree to be bound by these Terms of Service ("Terms").
+By accessing or using BUMPIn ("the Service," "Platform," "we," "us," or "our"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, you must not access or use the Service.

 **DISCLAIMER: This document is a template and does not constitute legal advice.
 This should be reviewed and customized by a licensed attorney before use.**